Anne sets off to Spain.

 "Have you gone mad?
 You are turning down a free luxury holiday in Marbella, the poshest and most desirable resort in Spain."

 "It's not worth the risk," Anne said.
 "If Dennis finds out it will upset him and maybe he won't want to know me."

 "How's he gonna find out?
 I'm won’t tell him, and I am sure Craig won't.
 He is not likely to meet your sister's because you still don't get on with them and from what you have told me, probably never will.
 If he wants to meet them later on you can tell him that you tried to get on with them but fell out with them again on the way home from Spain."

 "Still I feel really bad about lying to Dennis."

 "You can't turn this opportunity down, Anne.
 If you do you will probably regret it for the rest of your life."

 "I don't know, perhaps you are right," Anne said.
 Maybe I should go, she thought.
 As Ruth had said, it was not likely that Dennis would learn the truth.

 "You know I'm right," Ruth said.

 Anne sat with Dennis in the Wimpy Bar.
 She had been putting off telling him about the trip to Spain.
 She was still not sure whether she should go to Spain or not.
 If only her mother had let her go on the holiday to Spain with them she probably wouldn’t be bothered about going now.
-She really didn’t like the idea of lying to Dennis, but knew he wouldn’t be happy with her going to Spain with Craig.
+She really didn’t like the idea of lying to Dennis, but knew he obviously wouldn’t be happy about her going to Spain with Craig.

 “I’ve saved enough to get my motorbike now,” Dennis said.
 “I’ll probably pick it up next week.”